 - A. Permanent stormwater management facilities may not receive discharges from or be constructed in areas where: - 1.
 Industrial facilities are not authorized to infiltrate industrial stormwater under an NPDES Industrial Stormwater permit issued by the MPCA. - 2.
 Vehicle fueling or maintenance activities occur. - 3.
 There is less than three feet of separation between the bottom of the infiltration system to the elevation of the seasonally saturated soils or the top of bedrock. - 4.
-There are known groundwater contaminants or groundwater will be mobilized by the construction of infiltration BMPs. - B. For areas where infiltration is prohibited the applicant must consider alternative volume reduction BMPs and the water quality volume must be treated by a wet sedimentation basin, filtration system, regional ponding

-- or similar method prior to the release of stormwater to surface water. - C. For linear projects with lack of right-of-way, easements or other permissions from property owners to install treatment systems that are capable of treating the total water quality volume on site, the project must maximize treatment through other methods or combination of methods before runoff is released to nearby surface waters.
-Alternative treatment options include: grassed swales, filtration systems, smaller ponds, or grit chambers.
+There are known groundwater contaminants or groundwater will be mobilized by the construction of infiltration BMPs. - B-A. For areas where infiltration is prohibited the applicant must consider alternative volume reduction BMPs and the water quality volume must be treated by a wet sedimentation basin, filtration system, regional ponding basin or similar method prior to the release of stormwater to surface water. - easements or other permissions from property owners to install treatment systems that are capable of treating the total water quality volume on site, the project must maximize treatment through other methods or combination of methods before runoff is released to nearby surface waters.
+Alternative treatment options include: grassed swales, filtration systems, smaller pondsbasins, or grit chambers.
 In all circumstances, a reasonable attempt must be made to obtain right-of-way during the project planning and all attempts of infeasibility must be recorded. - D. The City may restrict the use of infiltration features to meet post-construction requirements for stormwater management, without higher engineering review, if the infiltration techniques will be constructed in the following areas where: - 1.
 Soils are predominately Hydrologic Soil Group D (clay) soils. - 2.
 Drinking Water Supply Management Areas are present, as defined by Minn.
 R. 4720.51000, subp.13, unless precluded by a local unit of government with an MS4 permit. - 3.
-Soil infiltration rates are more than 8.3 inches per hour unless soils are amended to flow the infiltration rate below 8.3 inches per hour.

-Sub.
-18. Exceptions for Permanent Stormwater Management: The City may authorize reduced volume control for the following situations:

-- A. If the project meets one of the limitations outlined above. - B. If the applicant implements to the maximum extent possible other volume reduction practices, besides infiltration, on the site but may not meet the requirements for post-construction stormwater management. - Subd.
-19. Drainage and Utility Easements: New stormwater management BMPs (e.g. ponds, infiltration systems, swales)
+Soil infiltration rates are more than 8.3 inches per hour unless soils are amended to flow the infiltration rate below 8.3 inches per hour. - Sub.
+2018.
+Exceptions for Permanent Stormwater Management: The City may authorize reduced volume control for the following situations: - A. If the project meets one of the limitations outlined \underline{in} Section 12.10 Subd.
+20above. - B. If the applicant implements to the maximum extent possible other volume reduction practices, besides infiltration, on the site but may not meet the requirements for post-construction stormwater management.